pavlosant/TNA_API/README.md

 ## Description
-This Django app allows the user to get a record from The National Archives (TNA) API using record ID.
-It's assumed the user already has the record ID.
+This Django app allows the user to get a record from The National Archives (TNA) API using a record ID.
+It's assumed the user already knows the record ID.
-A user types the record ID into a textbox and then the app gets the corresponding record from the TAN API and presents the user information about that record based on some predefined rules:
+A user types the record ID into a textbox and then the app gets the corresponding record from the TNA API and presents the user information about that record based on some predefined rules:
 1. Given a valid record ID is specified when the client is run and the returned record’s ‘title’ is not null Then the record’s ‘title’ should be displayed
 2. Given a valid record ID is specified when the client is run and the returned record’s ‘title’ is null and the returned record’s ‘scopeContent. description’ is not null then the record’s ‘scopeContent. description’ should be displayed
 3. Given a valid record ID is specified